IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/style-guide/git-and-github-workflow.rst

        pip3 install pre-commit

-   If this results in errors, check the correct form of pip is being employed using ``which pip``.
+   If this results in errors, check the correct form of pip is being employed using ``which pip`` or ``which pip3``.

+   *Note: This is optional, but helpful.
+This goes through pre-commit hooks locally for convenience, but they will also be run when a pull request is made on GitHub.*

 #.
 Retrieve the ``upstream`` ``dev`` branch: